F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 ```

+## Troubleshooting Missing Files
+If Python cannot locate a file that we can locate in the file explorer, the problem can be cause by the cloud syncronization.
+Sometimes, relative paths are not resolved correctly when a part of the path is on the cloud folder.
+We can solve this by  resolving the path: `safe_path = safePath(<relative path>).resolve()`.

 # I/O
 For simple file operations, we can use the `open` function.
 A simple file read is done as follows:
 ```Python